alumbanraja/alumbanraja.github.io/_pages/about.md

 I sometimes cook and bake (although most of them are comfort or indulgent foods #sorrynotsorry).

-If you are Indonesian undergraduate and would like to talk more about predoctoral research assistantship, please reach out to me directly via email (see contact page)
+If you are Indonesian undergraduate and would like to talk more about predoctoral research assistantship in economics or economics-adjacent areas, please reach out to me directly